kumkumsingh/PicturePuzzle/Readme.md

 3. Option to choose the image:
     Currently game is designed with one image specified in the requirement.
     Player can be allowed to choose from a pool of images.
+4. Responsiveness:
+   Currently game is not responsive on smaller screens but it can be done.